Savor Cherry Season with This Sugar-Free Cherry Pie Filling

 5

 Use as desired.
 This recipe makes enough for one pie.
-Cherry pie filling can be stored in an air-tight container in the fridge for two weeks or in the freezer for up six months.
+The sugar free pie filling can be stored in an air-tight container in the fridge for two weeks or in the freezer for up six months.

 6